alirezatwk/Learning/quantum/RL/tictactoe.md

 ## Implementation
 [This GitHub code](https://github.com/LauraGentini/QRL) implemented both the environment and the agent.
 However, the agent uses states without measuring, so it is not useful for us.

 Attention that this code works with previous versions of qiskit.
-For using the current compatible version, use the [pull request that was made by me](https://github.com/alirezatwk/QRL).
+For using the current compatible version, use [this pull request](https://github.com/alirezatwk/QRL).
 You just need to install gym and qiskit packages.